-Windshield washer: Push the end of the stalk:
+Windshield washer: Press the end of the stalk:

-- briefly: causes a single swipe of the wipers without washer fluid. - a quick push and hold: the wipers will swipe three times with washer fluid. - a long push and hold: the wipers and washer fluid will be activated for up to ten seconds.
+- briefly: causes a single swipe of the wipers without washer fluid. - a quick press and hold: the wipers will swipe three times with washer fluid. - a long press and hold: the wipers and washer fluid will be activated for up to ten seconds.